dheerajchand/resume_generator/outputs/polling_research_redistricting/long/corporate_blue/md/dheeraj_chand_polling_research_redistricting_long_corporate_blue.md

 *Political Technology Development*

+- Maintained and extended comprehensive geospatial analysis and reporting tools for `Java`-based C`R`M system used by tens of thousands of users simultaneously
-- Developed software solutions for political campaigns and advocacy groups
+- Developed custom tile server for Web Map Service (WMS) integration using GeoTools and OpenLayers
-- Built web applications for voter engagement and campaign management
+- Built advanced geospatial analysis capabilities using `Java`, ``Java`Script`, My`SQL`, and TileMill
-- Integrated third-party APIs and data sources for campaign tools
+- Integrated mapping and visualization tools for political campaign data analysis interfacing with Government and Activism APIs
-- Collaborated with political strategists to translate requirements into technical solutions
+- Collaborated with political strategists to translate geospatial requirements into technical solutions
+- Handled billions of records with millions of columns in high-performance C`R`M system

 ### INTERIM TECHNOLOGY MANAGER
 **The Praxis Project, Oakland, CA | April 2009 – October 2009**

 *Nonprofit Technology Integration*

-- Integrated technology solutions within organizational frameworks for social justice organizations
-- Developed data management systems for community organizing efforts
-- Provided technical training and support to nonprofit staff
+- Led technology operations for multi-million dollar organization while assisting in search for full-time CTO
+- Directed all technology decisions and practices for massive multinational non-governmental organization
-- Built custom applications for community engagement and advocacy
+- Developed comprehensive frameworks for internal and external technology audits
+- Led training initiatives for beneficiaries on spatial and Census data analysis for public health research
+- Conducted training programs for NGO staff in web development using Drupal, `PHP`, and My`SQL`
+- Managed technology infrastructure supporting community health initiatives across multiple countries
+- Architected and developed 25 Drupal sites to integrate with membership databases, activism C`R`Ms and government agencies, under guidelines from Kellogg Foundation and `R`obert Wood Johnson Foundation

 ### PROGRAMMER
 **Lake Research Partners, Washington, DC | April 2008 – December 2008**